 Please read this scenario prior to answering the question

-Which of the following answers provides the best explanation?
+Which of the following answers provides the most complete and accurate model?

 A.